pmuellr/jbuild/README.md

 with two properties: `doc` which is a single line description of your task, and `run` which is the function to run when the task is invoked.

+You can also define tasks using the `defineTasks()` function described below.

 When you run `jbuild` with no arguments, it will do one of two things, depending on how many tasks are defined (exported) from your module.